Lymphedema

 Learn about TSA screening if you wear a breast prosthesis.
 Learn about TSA screening if you wear a wig, scarf or other head covering.
 If you have concerns about airline security screening, visit the TSA website. |

-Lymphatic surgery to reduce the risk of lymphedema
+Lymphatic surgery to reduce the risk of or treat lymphedema

 Calling attention to lymphedema